pmugithe/Bash-scripting/README.md

 # In Bash scripting, even if the instruction x fails, it goes with next commands in sequence.

 ### If you want to override this, you can use "set -e" in the beginning of the script.

+## How to keep our code DRY?
+    1. We can define functions and call them whenever needed
+    2. we define function in common.sh and call all the function from common file 2a. for Nodejc Components, create a function and declare all action in it and call it whenever you need     nodejs
+        2b. for Python Components, create a function and declare all action in it and call it whenever you need     python 2c. for Java Components, create a function and declare all action in it and call it whenever you need     java 2d. for Angular Components, create a function and declare all action in it and call it whenever you need    angular